https://www.chefspencil.com

 Tamiya, also known as falafel, is a vegetarian fritter made from either chickpeas or fava beans, or in some cases both, and is probably one of the most popular snacks available in Saudi Arabia.

 You can either buy these fritters on theır own or find them served in khubz (Arabic bread) as sandwiches.
-The sandwich generally consists of veggies such as eggplant, pickles, and tomatoes and can sometimes also include sliced boiled egg.
+The sandwich generally consists of veggies such as eggplant, pickles, and tomatoes and can sometimes also include sliced boiled eggs.

 Tamiya is usually paired with a thick garlic-tahini sauce, either on the side (if you buy them as is) or inside the sandwich.